 He has been a licensed scrutineer (technical and safety inspector) since 1973, officiating at local SCCA autocrosses, club and pro races, stage rallies, FIA-GT, World Endurance Championship, Moto GP and Formula 1 events.
 He has been the Assistant Chief Scrutineer at every Formula 1 Grand Prix in the USA since 1986.

-Michael has Master's degrees in Mechanical Sciences from the University of Cambridge, in Automotive Engineering from the Chrysler Institute of Engineering, and in Management from the University of Michigan-Dearborn.
+Royce has master's degrees in Mechanical Sciences from the University of Cambridge, in Automotive Engineering from the Chrysler Institute of Engineering, and in Management from the University of Michigan-Dearborn.

 "Lamborghini Engineering—Chrysler's Foray into Formula 1".

-"Detroit to Austin - a Look at 30 Years of Formula 1 in the USA".
+"Detroit to Austin—A Look at 35 Years of Formula 1 in the USA ".

-This presentation looks at 30+ years of Formula 1 in the USA from Mr. Royce's perspective as a scrutineer (technical and safety inspector) at the Detroit, Phoenix, Indianapolis and Austin events from 1982 to the present day, and highlights some of the changes that have occurred in that time.
-The presentation is usually given with his wife, Mrs. Suzanne Royce, who has been the Chief Scrutineer for Formula 1 in the USA since 1985.
-Mrs. Royce is the only lady Chief Scrutineer in Formula 1 today.
+This presentation looks at 35-plus years of Formula 1 in the USA from Royce's perspective as a scrutineer (technical and safety inspector) at the Detroit, Phoenix, Indianapolis, and Austin events from 1982 to the present, and highlights some of the changes that have occurred in that time.
+This presentation is usually given with his wife, Suzanne Royce, who has been the Chief Scrutineer for Formula 1 in the U.S. since 1985.
+Suzanne Royce is the only female Chief Scrutineer in Formula 1 today.